 However, hiring contractors and external agency services requires increased communication and collaboration.

 Our respondents would agree.
 75% reported that instant messaging platforms like Slack were “good” and “exceptional” at supporting collaboration.
-72% rated the same for the level of usability for these tools.
+72% rated the same for the level of usability of these tools.

 If companies and teams weren’t using an instant messaging platform before the pandemic, it’s highly likely that they are now.
 The need for a tool like this also arises when outsourcing projects.
 It’s more important than ever to stay aligned — especially when working with third-party contractors.